simplycom/api-php/README.md

 ## Description ##

-This package provides an PHP interface to the UnoEuro REST API.
+This package provides a PHP interface to the UnoEuro REST API.

 ## Install via Composer ##